Build Quality Excel Report

 - Test Result - Area Hierarchy: Includes test results that were run from test cases that were assigned to the selected product areas.

-- Build - Build Definition Name: Includes test results that were run against builds that belong to the selected build definitions.
+- Build - Build Pipeline Name: Includes test results that were run against builds that belong to the selected build pipelines.

 Filter specific to the Build Verification Testing report: